-It’s always been my dream to become an herbalist one day and so for now I am fine with just learning all I can by reading about herbal medicine and experimenting all the time with mixing herbal remedies and concoctions.
+It’s always been my dream to become an herbalist one day and so, for now, I am fine with just learning all I can by reading about herbal medicine and experimenting all the time with mixing herbal remedies and concoctions.
 It’s such a nice hobby.
-My husband teases me that I should become some crazy scientist.
+My husband teases me that I should become a crazy scientist.
 LOL!

 But I have always been in love with the notion/idea of helping to heal the body safely and as naturally as possible.
 I dream of the day I could grow my own medicinal garden one day.

 So it’s that time of year again when I get busy preparing herbal concoctions/remedies for the coming fall and winter months because it takes a while for herbs to steep.
 Most of the ones I like to blend and prepare, require at minimum a six (6) to eight (8) week period for them to set before you can start using them.